Back to MLP: A Simple Baseline for Human Motion Prediction: Experiments

-\paragraph{AMASS~\cite{mahmood2019amass} and 3DPW~\cite{vonMarcard2018} dataset.} In Table~\ref{table:tab_res_amass}, we report performance of the model trained on AMASS dataset and tested on AMASS-BMLrub and 3DPW dataset, following the setting of~\cite{mao2020history}.
-Different from Human3.6m dataset where the training and testing data are same actions performed by different actors, the difference between training/testing data under this protocol is much bigger, which challenges the generalization of the method.
-We can see that our approach achieves competitive performances on short term prediction ($80ms$ and $160ms$) and perform consistently better on long-term prediction ($>160ms$).
-More importantly, our model is much smaller and only contains $\sim 4\%$ parameters compared to Hisrep~\cite{mao2020history}.
+\paragraph{AMASS and 3DPW datasets.} In Table~\ref{table:tab_res_amass}, we report the performance of the model trained on AMASS and tested on the AMASS-BMLrub and 3DPW datasets, following the evaluation protocol of \cite{mao2020history}.
+Different from the Human3.6M dataset where the training and testing data are from the same types of actions performed by different actors, the difference between training and testing data under this protocol is much larger, which makes the task more challenging in terms of generalization.
+As shown in the table, our approach performs consistently better on long-term prediction.
+Moreover, our model is much lighter.
+For example, the parameter size of our model is $\sim 4\%$ of Hisrep~\cite{mao2020history}.